 Building the next big thing

 Brown University’s Breakthrough Lab (B-Lab) is an intensive 8-week accelerator program designed to support student entrepreneurs developing high-impact ventures.
-Each participating team receives access to custom mentoring, a peer cohort of dedicated founders, and co-working space.
-For teams that require it, B-Lab will also provide access to lab facilities and relevant technical support.
+Each participating venture receives access to custom mentoring, a peer cohort of dedicated founders, and co-working space.
+For ventures that require it, B-Lab will also provide access to lab facilities and relevant technical support.

 “B-Lab provided me with experienced mentors, amazing industry contacts, and constant advice on how to further our venture every week.
 I’d recommend it to any entrepreneur who’d like the time and space to push their ventures to the next level.”

 Jillian Cai, B-Lab 2017